Satoshi Mitazono

 Satoshi Mitazono (三反園 訓, Mitazono Satoshi) is a Japanese politician and journalist who is the former governor of Kagoshima Prefecture.
 He defeated the incumbent Yūichirō Itō at an election held on 10 July 2016.

 Early life and education

 Mitazono was born in Ibusuki, Kagoshima in 1958.
 In 1980 he graduated from Waseda University with a bachelor's degree in education and was employed by TV Asahi as a political journalist.

-Pre-politics career
+Journalistic career

 During his career with TV Asahi, Mitazono was responsible for reporting on national politics.
 From 1990 he was the political reporter for News Station, Asahi's daily night-time news program.
 In 2004 he was employed as a part-time lecturer at Waseda University's Graduate School of Public Management.